Three Minute Thesis at Nevada

 And three minutes to give it all they've got.

-The top three contestants from groups A1, B1, A2, B2, and the top six contestants from group C will be awarded $300 and will compete in the final round.
+The top four contestants from groups A1, B1, A2, B2 will be awarded $300 and will compete in the final round.
 Submit your presentation using the appropriate Group description link below.

-In the final round you'll compete against the six finalists at your degree level:
+In the final round you'll compete against the eight finalists at your degree level: